thmuch/texel/README.md

 # Texel ![Texel-Logo](Screenshots/logo.gif)

 Over 20 years ago I wrote a spreadsheet application called ["Texel"](https://snailshell.de/Texel/) for Atari/TOS/MagiC systems.
+I probably started coding Texel in 1994; version 1.00 was released in September 1995.
+The last official release 2.20 dates back to 1999.
 From time to time I'm being asked if I could release the Texel source code...
 Well, here it is.

 ![Texel main window on Atari Falcon 030](Screenshots/screenshot.gif)